-8. The PCC shall first invite submissions from the GOsC on the background facts and what it considers to be the exceptional circumstances of the case.
-The registrant or his legal representative will then be invited to provide any further submissions.
+- 17. Where the PCC Panel Chair considers that a Rule 19 hearing is appropriate, a notice of hearing will be served on the registrant giving them at least 28 days' notice of the hearing.
+The notice of hearing will specify the date, time and venue for the hearing. - 18.
+At this hearing, the PCC shall first invite submissions from the GOsC on the background facts and what it considers to be the exceptional circumstances of the case.
+The registrant or their legal representative will then be invited to provide any further submissions.